Top 40 Best Kitchen Pantry Door Ideas – Storage Closet Designs

 If you’re purposely attempting to mismatch your pantry door from the rest of the house, it might be a good idea to go with a different look entirely.
 Take this as the opportunity to use a certain style of door that you’ve always wanted but didn’t have the right place to try it.

-The idea of a pantry lends itself so well to the farmhouse-aesthetic.
-These country-style homes’ kitchens are usually a simple but elegant design, which allows a wide range of doors to be used for closets, pantries, and other storage spaces.
+The idea of a pantry lends itself so well to the farmhouse aesthetic.
+These country-style home kitchens are usually a simple but elegant design, which allows a wide range of doors to be used for closets, pantries, and other storage spaces.
 They can be a little distressed and rustic, so you don’t have to break your back by paying attention to every little detail.

 What makes barn doors so attractive for a kitchen pantry is that they don’t have to take up valuable floor space when opened, making the flow in the cooking area less obstructed and easier to work in.

-We all want the bright, cheery kitchens that we see in home magazines, but the reality is that you may not have the windows and natural light to make that look work.
-There are options besides adding lighting fixtures and poking holes in your exterior walls.
+We all want the bright, cheery kitchens that we see in home magazines, but the reality is you may not have the windows and natural light to make that look work.
+There are options besides adding lighting fixtures and poking holes in your exterior walls to solve this problem.

-Adding reflective surfaces has been a trade-secret in the design world for years.
-For instance, adding a mirror to a wall across from a window will reflect the natural light that the room already has into the rest of the room.
+Adding reflective surfaces has been a trade secret in the design world for years.
+For instance, adding a mirror to a wall across from a window will reflect the natural light that the room already has into the rest of the space.
 This makes the room feel bigger and brighter.
 You can pull this off with your pantry door as well.

 Choosing a pantry door with a glass window insert is a great way to brighten up a kitchen, while also making your pantry stand out just a little.
 The glass panes make great places to try an adhesive decal with your favorite quote or a litany of other patterns and ideas.